-The M150 and M200 Windrower fuel system is equipped with primary (C) and secondary (D) filters.
-Both filters are screw-on cartridge type, but the primary (C) filter is equipped with a separator that separates sediment and water from the fuel.

-Change both filters every 500 hours of operation, as follows:
+The M150 & M200 windrower fuel system is equipped with primary (C) and secondary (D) filters.
+Both filters are screw-on cartridge type but the primary (C) filter is equipped with a separator that separates sediment and water from the fuel.
+Change both filters as follows every 500 hours of operation:

-b.
+- a.
+Open engine compartment hood to highest position. - b.
 Close fuel supply valve (E) under fuel tank.

-- c.
-Change primary filter (C) as follows: - 1.
+c.
+Change primary filter (C) as follows:1.
 Clean around the filter head (F).

 - 2. Disconnect Water In Fuel (WIF) sensor (G) from bottom of filter. - 3.
-Turn drain valve (H) by hand counter clockwise until draining occurs, and drain filter into a container. - 4.
+Turn drain valve (H) by hand counterclockwise until draining occurs and drain filter into a container. - 4.
 Remove filter (C) with a filter wrench. - 5.
 Clean gasket mating surface. - 6.
 Screw the new filter (C) onto the filter mount until the gasket contacts the filter head. - 7.
 Reconnect WIF sensor (G). - 8.
-Tighten the filter an additional 1⁄2 to 3⁄4 turn by hand.
+Tighten the filter an additional $\frac{1}{2}$ to $\frac{3}{4}$ turn by hand.